roguerouter/AutomationDay_Sandbox_Lab/README.md

 The content is broken up into the following sections:

 1. **Section_1-Prepare_CML_Lab_Config**
   * Section 1 is where the Ansible inventory and the lab file for Cisco Modeling Labs are generated.
 Contained within the directory is an inventory directory with a lab_values.yaml file.
 The IP addressing in this file is designed allow you to start a lab at day 1 (management access only).
 The lab contains a Ubuntu (Linux) host that you can access via SSH or using Remote-SSH extension in Visual Studio code.
-The Ubuntu host requires internet access to complete deployment of the lab.
+The Ubuntu host can be used to SSH into CML and perform ping tests and ssh to the Alpine hosts connected to the lab.

 2. **Section_2-Simple_API_Demo**
   * Section 2 contains preconfigured application programming interface (API) calls and environment variables that can be imported to Postman.
 These files will allow exploration of the CML API including authentication steps, uploading a lab file, starting a lab, and verifying operation.